ArulMari/Assignment/README.md

-# Rabobank Customer Statement Processor
+# Rabobank Customer Statement PROCESSOR
 Rabobank receives monthly deliveries of customer statement records.
 This information is delivered in two formats, CSV and XML.
 These records need to be validated.

 ## Input